 Key Factors for the Best RGB Case Fan

 Airflow is incredibly vital to any gaming PC build.
-It ensures that your PC components still function smoothly and optimally no matter the tons of heat your hardware produces.
+It ensures that your PC components still function smoothly and optimally, no matter the tons of heat your hardware produces.
 There are two different types of fans:

-a).
-Airflow Fans
+a) Airflow Fans

-b).
-Static Pressure Fans
+b) Static Pressure Fans

 These fans dissipate air more evenly than AF fans.
-While they might not pump as much air volume as their counterparts, they are much more suited for cooling when they are obstacles in the way of airflow.
+So while they might not pump as much air volume as their counterparts, they are much more suited for cooling when they are obstacles in the way of airflow.
 This makes static pressure fans ideal for a CPU heatsink or a cooler radiator.

 RGB case fans come in a couple of different sizes, mainly 120mm, 140mm and 200mm variants, making it important for you to find the right fit for your case.
-Fortunately, plenty of cases support most if not all fan sizes, although some can be exclusive.
+Fortunately, plenty of cases support most, if not all, fan sizes, although some can be exclusive.
 Make sure you check out the correct dimensions before buying.

-The best RGB fans come with controllers, which allows you to have several fans running in one unit.
+The best RGB fans come with controllers, which allow you to have several fans running in one unit.
 Therefore, mixing and matching different sizes isn't that much of an issue.
 For instance, some people have two 140mm fans at the front and a 120mm at the back, which creates a positive pressure setup.
 Having mentioned this, if you want to check your pressure direction quickly, amp up the CFM of each intake and exhaust fan, then infer from your observations.

 3. Case Fan Placement